-The bay is located in Nueces County.
-It is split between the San Antonio - Nueces and Nueces - Rio Grande Coastal Basins.
-The bay is bordered on the south by the City of Corpus Christi where there are many industries associated with the CCSC.
+The bay is bordered on the south by the City of Corpus Christi where there are many industries associated with the Corpus Christi Ship Channel.
 A large portion of the Nueces Delta has been bought and designated as a preserve.
 The area north of the bay is primarily farm and ranch lands.

 The bay has had an impairment for zinc in edible tissue since 1998.
-A TMDL was conducted and concluded that the impairment was caused discharges from a smelting plant that closed in 1895.
+A TMDL was conducted and concluded that the impairment was caused discharges from a smelting plant that has been closed.
 The plant's water intake was in the Corpus Christi Inner Harbor and it discharged to Nueces Bay.
-An IP has been approved.
+An Implementation Plan has been approved.
 The evaluation of zinc loadings to Nueces Bay in the TMDL indicated that there are no existing discharges that would result in violation of the proposed revised zinc criterion.
 For this reason, implementation strategies will address zinc in oyster tissue as a legacy pollutant.
 The attenuation of the pollutant will be monitored by means of targeted sampling in the impaired area.
 In addition, the TCEQ also recalculated a more protective criterion for total zinc in water to be protective of human health via ingestion of oysters.
-The IP recommends that this be included as a site-specific criterion for Nueces Bay in the 2008 water quality standards triennial revision.
+The Implementation Plan recommends that this be included as a site-specific criterion for Nueces Bay in the 2008 water quality standards triennial revision.